Anxiety

 How to Stop Worrying: Causes and Remedies

 In order to stop worrying, it is important to recognize that one of the many gifts that the Lord created human beings with is our remarkable capacity for thought.
 People can think ahead and map out future events in a way that allows them to plan, anticipate potential issues and obstacles and develop strategies to deal with them.
+Carrollton Christian Counseling can help you use this gift in a healthy, faith-based way to manage anxiety and cultivate peace of mind.
 This is an amazing capacity that can help a person achieve goals as diverse as getting a college degree, working through a difficult patch in marriage, building a successful business, etc. Being able to think ahead thus helps us to adapt to the world around us and navigate it well.
 However, at times our minds can be like a hamster wheel, endlessly turning but not going anywhere or doing anything meaningful.
 Mulling over things that might occur endlessly can leave a person feeling anxious because we are uncertain of the outcome or are afraid of the possibilities that might emerge in the future.
 When we fear the future possibility of failure, getting injured, or experiencing loss of various kinds, that can generate the mental anguish that we commonly label as “worry.”
 A simplistic way to think of the distinction between anxiety and worry is that while anxiety mostly affects our bodies, worry tends to reside more in our heads.
 Worry is closely tied to our efforts to resolve an issue that is uncertain but that carries the potential for negative consequences.
 And so we can dwell on an upcoming physical exam and find ourselves thinking about all the possible negative outcomes from it.
-Or if a loved one or colleague leaves us a message with those dreaded words “We need to talk,” we can find ourselves spiraling as we consider all the ways things could go wrong.
-One of the main [...]
+Or if a loved one or colleague leaves us a message with those dreaded words “We [...]

 Comments Off on How to Stop Worrying: Causes and Remedies